-In honour of the Valentine’s Day, we’re chatting about the topic of the “handover of keys” in relationships and prospective partnerships.
+In honour of the upcoming Valentine’s Day, we’re chatting about the topic of the “handover of keys” in relationships and prospective partnerships.
 Giving your partner a key is often a sign of trust.
 What does it mean to give a person a key to your home?
 What are the reasons behind it and which sticky situations can you get yourself into if you have to ask for the key back?
 We’re here to give you answers to these questions and a smart alternative to the traditional key.

 Valentine’s Day is around the corner again and this doesn’t really mean much to most people.
 In fact, 75% of Germans think that Valentine’s Day is just a “money-making holiday”.
 There is generally nothing wrong with trying to boost the economy between Christmas and Easter – but romance rarely arises.
 However, in most relationships the topic of romance does come up because the “Day of Lovers” can’t be ignored completely.
 Especially in the beginning stages of a relationship, couples often carefully approach the topic and try to clarify whether the other person expects a grand, romantic gesture on 14 February every year or not.